radiantlogic-v8/documentation-eoc/documentation/environments/applications/stop-and-restart-application.md

 ---
 keywords:
-title: Stop and restart an Application
+title: Stop and start an Application
-description: Learn how to stop and restart an application in Environment Operations Center.
+description: Learn how to stop and start an application in Environment Operations Center.
 ---
-# Stop and restart an Application
+# Stop and start an Application

 This guide outlines the required steps to stop an application while on the *Environments* home screen in Environment Operations Center.